How and Why to Emotionally Connect with Your Kids

-If a child has a problem with anger episodes, oppositional attitudes, or disrespect, it is tempting to take on those challenges head on.
-They are important and dangerous for a child and parents recognize this and sometimes go into attack mode to address the challenges.
+If a child has a problem with anger episodes, oppositional attitudes, or disrespect, it’s tempting to take on these challenges head on.
+They’re dangerous for a child and parents recognize this and sometimes go into attack mode to address the challenges.
 We often recommend firmness as part of the solution but it’s usually best to start by emphasizing relationship.
 We call it emotionally connecting with a child and here are two specific ways to make it work.

 First, look for ways to use relationship to connect with your child.
 You might simply listen or you might read a book or play a game.
 You might work on a task together or give a compliment or words of affirmation.
 Find a way to emotionally connect with your child.
 You’ll often know that you were successful because you’ll see that smile or the eyes brighten up.

 Next, celebrate the connection with a comment.
-This comment targets the beliefs a child has inside their heart.
+This comment targets the beliefs a child has inside the heart.
 Some children believe that their parents are opponents or adversaries.
-You want your child to believe that you are on their side or that you have a good working relationship.
-You might say, “We enjoy playing that game together,” or, “We can get a lot done when we work as a team.”
-You might even say, “We share a special connection when we do that, don’t we?”
+You want your child to believe that you are on his or her side and that you have a good working relationship.
+You might say, “We enjoy playing this game together,” or, “We can get a lot done when we work as a team.”
+You might even say, “We share a special connection don’t we?”
 Notice the word “we” in those comments.
 Your words can often lead children to a greater awareness of the positive nature of your relationship.

 Here’s what happened to Belinda.
 “I have a ten-year-old daughter who is adopted.
 We homeschool her and have a lot of tension in our relationship every day.
 Even when I try my best to be pleasant and encouraging, she resists and creates friction that makes the days difficult.
 One evening I said to her, “One of the things we enjoy doing together is that read-aloud.
 Each chapter brings new parts of the story and it’s hard to put the book down.
 I can hardly wait to read it with you again tomorrow.”
 Her daughter agreed.